-We are very delighted that you have shown interest in this website.
-Data protection is of a particularly high priority for this website.
-The use of the Internet pages of this website is possible without any indication of personal data; however, if a data subject wants to use special enterprise services via our website, processing of personal data could become necessary.
+We are very delighted that you have shown interest in our web site.
+Data protection is of a particularly high priority for the management of this web site.
+The use of the Internet pages of the web site is possible without any indication of personal data; however, if a data subject wants to use special services via our website, processing of personal data could become necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.

-The data protection declaration of this website is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
+The data protection declaration of the web site is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
 Our data protection declaration should be legible and understandable for the general public, as well as our customers and business partners.
 To ensure this, we would like to first explain the terminology used.

 In this data protection declaration, we use, inter alia, the following terms:

 Personal data means any information relating to an identified or identifiable natural person (“data subject”).
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 Data subject is any identified or identifiable natural person, whose personal data is processed by the controller responsible for the processing.

 Processing is any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 d) Restriction of processing